Damian Nowak

-Damian Nowak (born 14 May 1992) is a Polish professional footballer who plays as a forward for Pogoń Siedlce.
+Damian Nowak (born 14 May 1992) is a Polish professional footballer who plays as a forward for IV liga Silesia club Znicz Kłobuck.

 Club career

 On 7 August 2020, he signed a two-year contract with GKS Tychy.

 On 1 March 2022, it was announced Nowak signed a contract until the end of the season, with a one-year extension option, with another I liga side, Sandecja Nowy Sącz.

 On 7 June 2022, Nowak joined Pogoń Siedlce on a one-year deal.

+On 14 June 2024, it was announced he would join II liga club Olimpia Grudziądz as a free agent upon the expiration of his contract with Pogoń.
+He left Olimpia by mutual consent on 18 December 2024.

+In February 2025, Nowak joined V liga Silesia club Znicz Kłobuck.